nFnK/googleFirebaseExample/README.md

 ==================

-This is to demonstrate how to show data and change the data using javascript in a firebase database.
+This is to demonstrate how to show data and change the data in real time using javascript in a firebase database.
+Try opening this up in multiple browsers and watch each one get updated at the same time. :) Firebase is really powerful and is great for many applications.

 This uses an example database on my firebase account.
 Contact me if you have any questions.